 An experienced teacher can hush a whole room of children just by opening the pages of a favorite book.
 With a dramatic pause here, a character voice there, and a sound effect thrown in, she can transport children to new worlds.
-Her words and the beautiful illustrations that make iconic picture books so memorable can make kids curl up with giggles or gasp in shock as they follow along on a journey of discovery.
+Her words and the beautiful illustrations that make books so memorable can make kids curl up with giggles or gasp in shock as they follow along on a journey of discovery.

 1. The Very Hungry Caterpillar by Eric Carle